Emma Goldman could have made a fortune from her ice cream parlor in Worcester, Mass.

 “Frick was the symbol of wealth and power, of the injustice and wrong of the capitalistic class, as well as personally responsible for the shedding of the workers’ blood,” Emma Goldman later wrote.

 So the anarchists decided to kill Henry Frick.
-They decided his assassination would inspire the working masses to revolt against the capitalist system.
+They thought his assassination would inspire the working masses to revolt against the capitalist system.

 Berkman went to Pennsylvania and, wearing a black suit and a derby hat, entered Frick’s office.
 He shot at him twice and missed, but managed to stab him three times.
 Berkman ended up in prison for 14 years for the attempted assassination.

-The working masses did not rise up and revolt as a result.
+The working masses did not rise up and revolt as a result of Berkman’s assassination attempt.

 The ice cream parlor at 86 Winter St. is now a tapas bar next to the highway.